 Writing a manuscript takes time; editing it takes even longer.
 However, rushing the process is the biggest mistake that any new writer can make.
 One spends months, if not years, pouring everything, including their heart and soul, into this body of work.
 It’s only natural to want to see it published — they have dreams.
 But dreams that are worthwhile require time and effort.
 Editing a manuscript into something worth reading is not something that happens overnight.
 There are steps that every manuscript must go through before it finds itself as a book on the selves of your local bookstore. […]

-Recently, I have had some of my writing buddies getting all depressed because they had set themselves some goals for last year that they failed to achieve.
+Every year, some of my writing buddies get all depressed because they had set themselves some goals for last year that they failed to achieve.
 The Little Miss Optimist in me is forced to come in and reminded them of all the things they have achieve instead.
 It’s that silver-lining view, but so many forget to use it.
 Sometimes it’s a knock back to see that massive goal that you had set yourself come crumbling down around your ears.
 However, that goal was set for a reason.
 Without it, you wouldn’t spend the time necessary to turn that goal into a reality.
-And […]
+And sometimes, you […]

 So many times I hear the argument that you should always plot out your books.
 My own editor growls at me incessantly when I start talking about some new project and can’t tell her all the details, and I do mean all.
 Well, tough.
 The details sometimes elude me for months on end.
 Traditionally, the plotter will work out all the details for their stories long before they sit down at the keyboard and write: the plot outline, character profiles, the landscape of their worlds, all of it.
 For some, this works extremely well.
 It does have the advantage of keeping […]